apache/pulsar/site2/docs/functions-deploying.md

   --output persistent://public/default/output-1
 ```

-By default, the function will connect to a Pulsar cluster running on the same machine, via a local {% popover broker %} service URL of `pulsar://localhost:6650`.
+By default, the function will connect to a Pulsar cluster running on the same machine, via a local [broker](reference-terminology.md#broker) service URL of `pulsar://localhost:6650`.
 If you'd like to use local run mode to run a function but connect it to a non-local Pulsar cluster, you can specify a different broker URL using the `--brokerServiceUrl` flag.
 Here's an example:

 ```bash
 $ bin/pulsar-admin functions localrun \